Loans you can get if you’re unemployed in Canada

 With several options available to you, how do you choose which unemployment loan is best for you?
 Ask yourself the following questions when weighing your options:

 - Which loan can I afford?
-Can you afford to repay a payday loan within a few days or a few weeks, and when you do, will you have enough income left over to pay for other debts?
-If you get an installment loan, how much of a monthly repayment can you manage?
-Can you repay money borrowed from a line of credit before it gets too expensive?
+Can you afford to repay a payday loan within a few days or a few weeks, and, when you do, will you have enough income left over to pay for other debts?
+If you get an installment loan, what monthly repayment amount can you manage?

 - Are there extra charges?
-Check whether there are costs in addition to the interest rate, such as origination fees (a processing fee) and prepayment penalties.
+Check if there are costs in addition to the interest rate, such as broker, surety or admin fees.

-- What is the reputation of the lender?
+- What is the lender’s reputation?
 Read reviews from people who have taken out a loan from the lender.
 If you see any consistent complaints, you might want to go with another lender.

-- How fast do I need the loan?
-If you’re looking for an emergency loan, then you might prefer payday loans.
-Payday loans have rapid turnaround times because of their flexible eligibility requirements and simple application processes.
+- How fast do I need a loan?
+If you’re looking for an emergency loan, then you might prefer payday loans or cash advances.
+These loans have rapid turnaround times because of their flexible eligibility requirements and simple application processes.

 Are there guaranteed loans for the unemployed in Canada?

-Yes, you can get instant online loans from several payday loan providers in Canada who accept unemployed benefits as income.
-These online lenders are often able to assess your application, give approval and e-transfer your loan money directly into your bank account in as little as 2 minutes up to 15 minutes.
-Some example payday loan lenders that can provide these types of instant online loans for the unemployed are iCASH and Cash Money.
+Yes, you can get instant online loans from several payday loan providers and cash advance apps in Canada who accept unemployed benefits as income.
+These online lenders are often able to assess your application, give approval and e-Transfer your loan money directly into your bank account in as little as 30 minutes.
+Examples of instant loans online for the unemployed include iCash, Nyble and KOHO.

 Are there free online loans for the unemployed?